Siteimprove/CMS-plugin-Wordpress/TESTING.md

 ### GitHub Actions

-Both new Prepublish workflows run only by manual dispatch; pushing a commit or opening/updating a PR does not trigger them.
+Both new browser-driven workflows run only by manual dispatch; pushing a commit or opening/updating a PR does not trigger them.
 Commit the workflows, package files (including the lockfile), Playwright configs, tests, and documentation to the PR branch.
-A manually started **Prepublish test** run attaches an HTML report plus failure traces/screenshots.
+A manually started **WordPress plugin browser tests** run attaches an HTML report plus failure traces/screenshots.
 It has read-only repository permissions and does not deploy.
 The manual **Run workflow** button is available once the workflow exists on the repository's default branch.
 Both workflows accept `plugin_ref`: enter a branch,